blockwatch-cc/tezos-api/content/explorer.md

 }
 ```

 Block data can be extended with an embedded list of operations.
 This endpoint is an optimization to fetch both the operation list and the related resource in one call.
 Use `limit` and `offset` (both integers) to page through operation lists.
 Operations are sorted by row_id in ascending order.
+Use `order` to switch between `asc` or `desc`.
+Allows filtering operations by `type` using [query filters](#query-filters).

 ### HTTP Request